MozB/Beeline-libgdx-examples/README.md

 Main class: `org.beelinelibgdx.examples.actorsninepatches.DesktopLauncher`
 ### Save game ###
 Creates a save game object that saves a single integer that can be incremented by click.
-The save game object can be saved and loaded by the other buttons on screen using `BeelineGame`.
+The game is automatically saved and the value in the counter persisted in reruns of the game, uses `BeelineGame`.

 Main class: `org.beelinelibgdx.examples.savegame.DesktopLauncher`
 ### Model actor contract ###